Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 On top of this, every screw is machine threaded and in metal, not sheet metal in plastic like many other similar tools.
 The heavy base is made from cast iron, reducing vibrations and making it less prone to “walking” on the benchtop.

-Similarly to the WEN model, it has a small footprint that can be easily stored away, or if left on the workbench, it won’t take up much space.
+Similar to the WEN bench sander model, it has a small footprint that can be easily stored away, or if left on the workbench, it won’t take up much space.

 The biggest drawback mentioned by the users was that it takes some work to change the belt.
 Like in the case of the WEN model, instead of some sort of a latch or a thumb knob like bandsaws have, you have to undo three screws with a screwdriver to do it.